 Shopify’s Net Worth: How Much Is Shopify Worth Right Now?

-If you’ve shopped online more often during the coronavirus pandemic, you’re not alone.
-You and countless others have helped ecommerce platforms like Shopify thrive.
-With revenues booming, Shopify’s stock has had a great 2020, more than doubling in price.
+If you’ve shopped online more often since the pandemic began, you’re not alone.
+You and countless others have helped e-commerce platforms like Shopify thrive.
+With revenues booming, Shopify’s stock has had a great 2021 despite some hiccups related to the pandemic.

 Shopify’s business model is to provide an online platform for all types of businesses to reach more customers.
 While the pandemic has kept more Americans at home in front of their computers, making online shopping more likely, the Shopify business model seems poised to thrive whether or not the pandemic persists.

 To see how much Shopify is worth, take a look at this snapshot of the company’s current state, along with a discussion of the company’s history, value and future outlook.

 |Founders||Tobias, Lutke, Scott Lake, Daniel Weinand|

 Many companies and individuals have suffered since the pandemic began in the U.S. in early 2020, but Shopify is not among them.
 In fact, the stay-at-home culture that developed has actually worked to Shopify’s advantage.

 The stock had been on a slow and steady rise before spiking during the 2019 holiday season.
 After a brief dip in March 2020, when the U.S. economy essentially shut down amid uncertainty over how the pandemic would affect Americans, the stock rose sharply through July before losing ground.
 Despite a 3.25% drop for the most recent quarter, shares are up 58.79% since November 2020 and 32.10% since the beginning of the year.